greyhamwoohoo/appium-flutter-driver-net-bindings/README.md

 See TestBase.cs for how to manage the lifecycle of a FlutterDriver.

-Appium... can be a bit traumatic to set up if you have never used it before.
+`Appium.`.. can be a bit traumatic to set up if you have never used it before.
 I recommend setting up Appium separately before trying to use these driver bindings!

 ## Test App
-I wrote a simple Flutter test application that can be found in the Appium.Flutter.TestApp/howdi_welt folder.
+I wrote a simple Flutter test application that can be found in the GreyhamWooHoo.Flutter.TestApp/howdi_welt folder.

 All tests rely on that application being built.